 Losing control of their health can take a toll on seniors, causing them to feel as if their independence is being taken away.
 However, becoming a pet owner can boost a senior’s self-esteem.
 Regardless if your loved one is taking care of a cat or a dog, the daily interaction with the pet may provide a sense of accomplishment.
 The more accomplished your loved one feels, the more confidence he or she will have.

 4. Provides Safety and Security

 Having a dog can keep your loved one safe and secure at night.
 If your loved one becomes injured, the dog can alert other people in the home.
 You can then take the necessary steps to prevent your loved one’s condition from becoming worse.
 If the dog notices an intruder coming into the home, it can bark to wake you or the neighbors.

 It’s important to stay mentally stimulated in the senior years, and owning a pet can provide the necessary stimulation.
 Your loved one will need to learn as much about the pet as possible, such as its eating habits and hygiene necessities.
 Learning these things can boost your loved one’s memory and critical thinking skills and lower his or her risk of developing dementia and Alzheimer’s disease.
 Choose a pet for your loved one that isn’t difficult to care for.
 Too much work could cause your loved one to become upset, agitated, and overwhelmed.

 Caring for a pet is one of the best ways to receive mental stimulation and slow the progression of Alzheimer’s disease.
 Older adults living with this medical condition can also benefit from high-quality Alzheimer’s home care.
-Lemon Grove seniors can rely on Coast Care Partners to provide the mental and social stimulation needed to delay the onset of cognitive decline and enjoy a high quality of life.
+San Diego seniors can rely on Coast Care Partners to provide the mental and social stimulation needed to delay the onset of cognitive decline and enjoy a high quality of life.
 To schedule an appointment, call us at 619-354-2544 today.